mccannyoung/jekyll-now/about.md

 permalink: /about/
 ---

 I am a Senior Software Engineer (SE III) at a communications company.
 I like learning new languages, best practices, and how to kick butt.

+### Why blog?

+I'm blogging because
+- I have a lot of thoughts
+- I need to write stuff down to remember it
+- I like the idea of sharing information in an easy to consume format
+- Most (but not all) of the tech bloggers I've come across are men, and I want our field to look like less of a boy's club

 ### Why The Red Queen's Race?